HopopOps/k8s-ldap-auth/README.md

 A Chart is hosted at [vbouchaud/chartrepo](https://vbouchaud.github.io/chartrepo/).
 Please see [its readme](https://github.com/vbouchaud/chartrepo/blob/main/charts/k8s-ldap-auth/README.md) for more information on how to install it.

 ## Inspiration
-I originaly started this project after reading Daniel Weibel's article "Implementing LDAP authentication for Kubernetes" (https://learnk8s.io/kubernetes-custom-authentication or https://itnext.io/implementing-ldap-authentication-for-kubernetes-732178ec2155).
+I originally started this project after reading Daniel Weibel's article "Implementing LDAP authentication for Kubernetes" (https://learnk8s.io/kubernetes-custom-authentication or https://itnext.io/implementing-ldap-authentication-for-kubernetes-732178ec2155).

 ## What's next
  - Group search for ldap not supporting `memberof` attribute ;